kantarsifo/kantar-sifo-mobile-analytics-pod/Documentation/Readme.md

 1. Import the framework header &lt;TSMobileAnalytics/TSMobileAnalytics.h&gt; in your App’s delegate and any other class where you want to perform tagging.

-2. Turn on debug-prints to see that the framework is working properly by calling the setLogPrintsActivated method as shown below. (this line can be removed once you have verified that the tagging is working properly)
+2. Turn on debug prints to see that the framework is working properly by calling the setLogPrintsActivated method as shown below. (this line can be removed once you have verified that the tagging is working properly)

 3. Initialize the framework by calling the createInstance method as shown below.<br/>
 ***In the App Delegate’s application:didFinishLaunchingWithOptions***<br/>
 `
-[TSMobileAnalytics createInstanceWithCPID:@"2383" applicationName:@"mobil.sifo-test" trackPanelist:YES keychainAccessGroup:nil];
+[TSMobileAnalytics createInstanceWithCPID:@"56d7728b318c4ae98963619ca1a2ec29" applicationName:@"mobil.sifo-test" trackPanelist:YES isWebViewBased:YES keychainAccessGroup:nil];

 `<br/><br/>
 …where cpid is a String holding your Customer ID and name is a String with the name of your application.
-The CPID must only contain digits and may not be longer than 32 characters.
+The CPID must only contain alphanumeric characters and may not be longer than 32 characters.
 The application name may not be longer than 244 characters.<br/><br/>
 It can also be a good idea to make sure that createInstance does not return nil, which means that something was wrong with your input data.
 If this happens you will also get an error print in the log, if log prints has set to activated.

 4. Now, use the following methods to send a tag:<br/><br/>